filecoin-project/fvm-starter-kit-deal-making/README.md

 * The size of the piece in bytes.
 This is the `piecesize`.

 * The DataCID of the original raw file.
-This is essentially a has that represents the original file.
+This is essentially a hash that represents the original file.
 This is known as the `commD` or sometimes the `label`.

 * The size of the CAR file that represents the file in bytes.
 This is known as the `carSize`.